acuzzio/socket_attempt/README.md

 # socket_attempt
-A brief rpgram to try socket programming
+A brief program to try socket programming